 In January 2012 the Connecticut Military Corvette Club was formed by three Corvette enthusiasts with military backgrounds and a commitment to disadvantaged military veterans.
 In addition to the 3 founders we had 3 new faces at that first meeting and a total of 17 members at the end of 2012.
-Since then we have grown to a total of 47 members and over 50 Corvettes as of the end of 2016.
-We have grown with members from the 4 major services (Army, Navy, Marines and Air Force), and are looking for our first Coast Guard member.
+Since then we have grown to a total of 46 members and over 48 Corvettes as of the end of 2018.
+We have grown with members from the 4 major services (Air Force, Army, Navy, Marines ), and are looking for our first Coast Guard member.
 Our Corvettes have spaned all 7 generations.

 In our Mission statement we laid out that the club was formed to help “former/current military members in need, or non-profit military support organizations that we could aid through our fund raising efforts.”
 Our second dedication was being Corvette enthusiasts who took pride in their cars.
 We are a member of the National Council of Corvette Clubs.

-CMCC members also have fun by conducting brunch cruises, a summer picnic, a holiday party and weekend events.
+CMCC members also have fun by conducting brunch cruises, a summer picnic, a holiday party, track events at Lime Rock and weekend events.
 We also support town and the Hartford Veteran’s Day parades, a Corvette photo shoot, car shows or an event at VA Hospital, bringing gifts and smiles to the veterans that live there.

 In 2014 a number of our CMCC members took part in the 2014 National Corvette Museum Caravan.
 A week long trip that happens every 5 years and bring Corvette owners from all over the USA, Canada and Mexico back home to Bowling Green, KY.
 The New England Caravan, “The Civil War Trail” started in Danbury, CT and travelled to Gettysburg, PA where caravan members had dinner at the Gettysburg National Park Visitor Center and Museum.
 The guest visitor of the evening was General and Mrs. Robert E. Lee.
 He mingled with caravan members and answer any and all questions.
 Next the caravan preceded, to the Stonewall Resort in Roanoke, WV, the area where Stonewall Jackson grew up.
 Then it was onto Lexington, KY.